MaxMcKelvey/AeroSense-Website/README.md

 ## How do I get started?

-1. Fork the website repo at ...
+1. Fork this website repo
 2. Clone the repo to your local machine
 3. Know how to write a website in Next.js / tailwindcss